 One of the first jobs is to describe yourself or your company.
 Before you start, take a few minutes to read this guide:

-The next step is to build up followers and you can learn more about that in Gemma Went’s excellent article, Finding your audiences on social media
+The next step is to build up followers and you can learn more about that in Gemma Went’s excellent article:

-If you are thinking of working with an outside consultant to establish your social media strategy, read Six questions to ask when recruiting a social media expert.
+If you are thinking of working with an outside consultant to establish your social media strategy, read:

 Social media can be risky business.
-Make sure you protect your brand and keep within the law by reading Legal, decent, honest and truthful — is your online marketing up to code?
+Make sure you protect your brand and keep within the law.
+Read our articles:

 It’s common for small firms to start out on sites like Twitter and Facebook and then to lose momentum.
 If this sounds like you, we have got plenty of advice to make sure you maximise the opportunities that social media sites offer: